 If your veterinarian has advised you remove the ingredient in question from their diet, improvement usually occurs within 14 days of the change.

-Some dogs will need to complete a limited ingredient diet, and it may take some trial and error to find what works best.
+Some dogs will need to complete an elimination diet, and it may take some trial and error to find what works best.
 This could mean feeding a bland diet for 12 weeks and slowly reintroducing individual ingredients to identify triggers, or reverting to their old food if you observe re-emerging symptoms.

 Don’t rule out Food Responsive Enteropathy (FRE) after only one diet trial, and speak to your vet about trialling a varied and digestible option.
 This study found that dogs’ symptoms improved after switching from a high carbohydrate, low protein food to a high protein, low carbohydrate alternative (like Lyka).
 If your pup responds well to this, it could prevent the need for unnecessary medication.